cocos/cocos-docs/en/editor/publish/publish-in-command-line.md

 }
 ```

-After the build plugin system is opened to the public, the configuration parameters of other plugins are embedded in the **Build** panel in the same way.
-Please refer to the documentation of each platform for the specific parameter fields of each platform, it is better to use the **Export** function of the **Build** panel to get the configuration parameters.
+After the build plugin system is opened to the public, the configuration parameters of other plugins are embedded in the **Build** panel in the same way. **Please refer to the documentation of each platform for the specific parameter fields of each platform**, it is better to use the **Export** function of the **Build** panel to get the configuration parameters.
 Currently it is still compatible with the old version of the parameters to build, but the compatibility process will be gradually removed later, so please upgrade the configuration parameters as soon as possible.

 ## Publish using Jenkins